Hinge: Terminology

+Types

+Barrel hinge

 A barrel hinge consists of a sectional barrel (the knuckle) secured by a pivot.
 A barrel is simply a hollow cylinder.
 The vast majority of hinges operate on the barrel principle.

-- Butt hinge / Mortise hinge
+Butt hinge / Mortise hinge

-Any hinge designed to be set into a door frame or door is considered a butt hinge or mortise hinge.
+Any hinge designed to be set into a door or door frame is considered a butt hinge or mortise hinge.
 A hinge can also be made as a half-mortise, where only one half is mortised and the other is not.
 Most mortise hinges are also barrel hinges because of how they pivot (i.e., a pair of leaves secured to each other by knuckles through which runs a pin).

-- Butterfly / Parliament (UK) hinge
+Butterfly / Parliament (UK) hinge

-A decorative variety of barrel hinge with leaves somewhat resembling the wings of a butterfly.